dowhileforeach/authtion/README.md

 # Date and Time
 The Authtion server is set to time zone UTC.<br>
 ![Authtion is set to UTC](./assets/img/date-time.png)<br>
 Also, some Authtion database table fields are automatically assigned directly by the database.
-Therefore, to work correctly with date and time, you must explicitly set the time zone for mysqld to UTC.
+Therefore, **to work correctly with date and time, you must explicitly set the time zone for mysqld to UTC** or override Authtion server preferences.
 This can be done in [several ways](https://stackoverflow.com/questions/930900/how-do-i-set-the-time-zone-of-mysql#19069310).

 # Email alerts
 ![ServiceAlerts](./assets/img/ServiceAlerts.png)<br>